 Peer-reviewed clinical research is always the most reliable indicator of whether a therapy is effective, but individual experiences are also a valuable data point, especially from leading fitness and health professionals.
 Many of the world’s best have tried light therapy and reported big increases in testosterone, energy, sex drive, and performance.

 Ben Greenfield: The world-famous trainer & biohacker tried a few weeks of Joovv light therapy on his testicles and wrote this infamous article in Men’s Health about the big energy and sexual performance boost he got.
-Without quoting Ben directly, we’ll just say him and his wife both really noticed the effects of the Joovv.
+Without quoting Ben directly, we’ll just say he and his wife both really noticed the effects of the Joovv.

 Mike Mutzel, aka Metabolic Mike, is another top trainer who tried light therapy after working with Ben Greenfield.
 He was skeptical, but his energy shot up and he even posted his lab results after incorporating the Joovv.

 UFC Champion TJ Dillashaw: He’s one of the great fighters of his era and still holds the UFC bantamweight championship.
 TJ penned a guest post for us a while back about how light therapy is essential to his muscle recovery routine.
 He also mentioned this detail about testosterone and fertility: